Table of Contents

 The severity of the aortic valve stenosis is one of the predicting factors in deciding the severity of aortic stenosis.
-In addition to this, the shift of the asymptomatic person to the symptomatic stage in the aortic sclerosis also constitutes the progression in the aortic sclerosis.
+In addition to this, the shift of the asymptomatic person to the symptomatic stage in aortic sclerosis also constitutes the progression of aortic sclerosis.

 Diagnosis of Aortic Sclerosis

 The transthoracic echocardiography aids the diagnosis in asymptomatic patients.
-In addition to this, the conditions which are described earlier in the etiology such as aortic calcification can be diagnosed using CT scan as thickness of the aortic valve.
+In addition to this, the conditions which are described earlier in the etiology, such as aortic calcification, can be diagnosed using a CT scan as the thickness of the aortic valve.

 It is very important to distinguish aortic sclerosis and aortic stenosis on echocardiography, which can be done on assessing the mobility of the valve leaflets and velocities of the blood across the chambers as assessed by Doppler.

 Added to this, the surface and center of the valve show irregularities and an increase in the signals (echogenicity).
 The velocity and the mobility of the valve remain unaffected in the stage of aortic sclerosis.
 The more the impedance of the aortic valve, correspondingly the velocity will be increasing as assessed by flow in the echocardiography.

 The differential diagnosis includes the conditions in which the systolic murmur occurs.